 - Pour evenly into six muffins tins and leave to set for about 15 minutes.

-- In the meantime, make the outer layer by combining the agar agar powder and sugar in a saucepan, then stir to combine.
+- In the meantime, make the outer layer by combining the agar agar powder and honey in a saucepan, then stir to combine.

 - Next add the coconut milk to the dry ingredients and stir to combine, making sure that all the ingredients are combined.